Marginal Mechanisms For Balanced Exchange: Model

 \subsection{Responsive preferences and marginal mechanisms}

-Agent $i$'spreference relation $R_i$ over bundles is \emph{responsive} if there is a weak ordering $\succsim_i$ over $O$ such that, for any pair of objects $o,p\in O$ and any set $Q\in \mathcal X_i$ where $o\in Q$, $Q\mathrel R_i(Q\setminus \{0\})\cup\{p\}$ if and only if $o\succsim_ip$.
+Agent $i$'s preference relation $R_i$ over bundles in $\mathcal X_i$ is \emph{responsive} if there is a weak ordering $\succsim_i$ over $O$ such that, for any pair of objects $o,p\in O$ and any set $Q\in \mathcal X_i$ where $o\in Q$, $Q\mathrel R_i(Q\setminus \{o\})\cup\{p\}$ if and only if $o\succsim_ip$.
 We say that $R_i$ is \emph{responsive to} $\succsim_i$ and refer to the latter as $i$'s \emph{marginal preference}.
 We assume throughout the remainder of this paper that each agent has a responsive preference over bundles and, therefore, that her marginal preferences are well defined.
 Note that any responsive preference relation $R_i$ is responsive to a unique marginal preference relation $\succsim_i$.
-However, there may be several different preference relations that are all responsive to the same marginal preference relation.
-Let $\mathcal{S}_i$ denote the set of all responsive preference relations for $i$ and $\mathcal{S}\equiv \times_{i\in I}\mathcal{S}_i$ denote the set of all responsive preference profiles.
+However, there may be several preference relations that are all responsive to the same marginal preference relation.
+Let $\mathcal{S}_i$ denote the set of all marginal preferences for $i$ and $\mathcal{S}\equiv \times_{i\in I}\mathcal{S}_i$ denote the set of all marginal preference profiles.

-It is well known (and easy to see) that even for responsive preferences, marginal preferences do not fully describe agents' preferences over bundles.
-However, it is difficult to rely on additional information about agents' preferences since (a) there is no hope of eliciting agents' preferences over bundles in an incentive compatible way and (b) agents may find it significantly more difficult to describe their full preferences over bundles.
+It is well understood (and easy to see) that even for responsive preferences, marginal preferences do not fully describe agents' preferences over bundles.
+However, it is difficult to rely on additional information about agents' preferences since (a) it is typically not possible to elicit agents' preferences over bundles in an incentive compatible way and (b) agents may find it significantly more difficult to describe their full preferences over bundles.
 It is therefore worth focusing on \emph{marginal mechanisms} that only rely on agents' marginal preferences.
-Formally, a mechanism $\varphi$ is \emph{marginal}, if for any two preference profiles $R, R'\in\mathcal{S}$ that are responsive to the same marginal preferences, $\varphi(R)=\varphi(R')$.
+Formally, a mechanism $\varphi$ is \emph{marginal} if for marginal preference profiles $\succsim\in\mathcal{S}$ and any pair of preference profiles $R$ and $R'\in \mathcal R$ that are both responsive to $\succsim$, $\varphi(R)=\varphi(R')$.
 For marginal mechanisms, we can think of agents as submitting just their marginal preferences.
+In this sense, if $\varphi$ is marginal, it can be expressed as a function from $\mathcal S$ to $\mathcal M$.
 Strategy-proofness then simply requires that for each agent, submitting her marginal preferences truthfully is a weakly dominant strategy no matter how she extends her marginal preference to bundles.